-The Wingara Wine Group Pty Ltd was founded in 1967, when the founders planted vineyards in Coonawarra, South Australia - as well as vineyards & citrus groves in Red Cliffs, near Mildura, Victoria.
+The Wingara Wine Group Pty Ltd was founded in 1967, when the founders planted vineyards in Coonawarra, South Australia - as well as vineyards & citrus groves, near Mildura, Victoria.

 The Coonawarra winery, Katnook, was re-established in the 1980's, on the same site where John Riddoch - Coonawarra's wine father - had made the region's first commercial wine in the 19th century.